 This is a collection of bugs, errors and problems I encountered working with Offline Files, along with possible solutions or at least workarounds.
-For more information about Offline Files see also my other articles about this topic.is topic.
+For more information about Offline Files see also my other articles about this topic.

 You have administratively assigned one or more directories to be available offline.
 However, the users have files from other directories in the Offline Files cache, too.